fortierkids1/KnowledgeBase/Level 1/Homing Sequences.md

 }
 ```

 This command can then be inserted at the start of autonomous, ensuring that your bot is always homed during a match.
 It also can be easily mapped to a button, allowing for mid-match recovery.
+If needed, it can also be broken up into a slightly more complicated command sequence.

 For situations where you won't be running an auto (typical testing and practice field scenarios), the use of [[Triggers]] can facilitate automatic checking and scheduling